All Episodes

 Why are you going to need $4 billion?

-Okay, well, then put some of the trains offline and have less service in the interim since nobody's using them.
+Okay, well, then put some of the trains offline and have less service in the interim since nobody's using them or very, or few people are using them.

-Might be longer weights, whatever.
+Might be longer waits, whatever.

 That goes on.